Why has Gold and Silver Dropped in Price?

 As is plain to see, global markets and asset prices have taken a pounding.
 Some market analysts have stated that investors have been selling ETFs in gold and silver to make up for losses elsewhere.
 Dumping the market with these paper contracts would depress the value of precious metals, but sooner or later demand would probably pick up for physical bullion as investors realise the effects of rock-bottom interest rates and more rounds of money creation (quantitative easing).

 From our experience here at Chards, we have had very little customers coming to us to sell bullion over the last fortnight.
 But we have seen unprecedented demand from customers looking to buy gold and silver.
-We are well-informed that our competitors are also experiencing extremely high levels of demand too, with some of them now refusing to sell silver bullion products.
+We are well-informed that our competitors are also experiencing extremely high levels of demand too.

 Remember Why Precious Metals are Bought